-More than 200 million eggs are being recalled because of salmonella — here’s what the illness is and how to avoid it
+More than 206 million eggs have been recalled because of a salmonella outbreak — here’s what the illness is and how to avoid it

 How to prevent infection

-Since salmonella infections can be so severe, food safety experts recommend taking a variety of steps to prevent infection.
+Since salmonella infections can be severe, food-safety experts recommend a variety of steps to prevent them.

-Animal products should be kept separate from other foods in grocery carts and refrigerators.
-Foods should be cooked to safe temperatures to kill pathogenic bacteria.
-According to the USDA, raw beef, pork, lamb, and veal should be cooked to a minimum internal temperature of 145 degrees Fahrenheit, and ground meat should be cooked to 160 degrees.
-Poultry should be cooked to a minimum temperature of 165 degrees, and eggs to 160.
-Leftovers should be refrigerated within two hours (or one hour in very hot conditions).
+Animal products should be kept separate in grocery carts and refrigerators and should be cooked to safe temperatures to kill pathogenic bacteria – according to the USDA, steaks, chops, and roasts should reach a minimum internal temperature of 145 degrees Fahrenheit, and ground meat should reach 160 degrees.
+For poultry, it’s 165, and for egg dishes, it’s 160.

+Leftovers should be refrigerated within two hours, or one hour in very hot conditions.

-Thorough hand-washing and cleaning of counters and utensils is also important for preventing food-borne illness.
-Since sponges and cloth towels can often become hotbeds of bacteria, the USDA recommends using paper towels while cleaning surfaces that have come into contact with animal products.
+Thoroughly washing your hands and cleaning counters and utensils are also important practices to help prevent foodborne illnesses.
+Since sponges and cloth towels can often become hotbeds of bacteria, the USDA recommends using paper towels to clean surfaces that have come into contact with animal products.

-If you do get sick, your doctor can diagnose your condition to see whether it’s caused by salmonella or another bacteria.
+If you do get sick, your doctor can determine whether your illness was caused by salmonella or another bacteria.

-To find out whether any eggs in your refrigerator are impacted by the current recall, read the FDA’s full list of brands.
+To find out whether any eggs in your refrigerator are being recalled, the FDA has a full list of egg brands affected.